njtierney/rcproposal2018/2018-rconsortium-proposal.md

 By providing a platform and community to discuss missing data in R, software, and approaches and workflows, we are providing a base from which we can grow.
-For example, this platform could collect datasets to benchmark imputation methods, which are currently not being done anywhere in the world.
-By having a community involved in this, we can then have useful discussion on the benchmarks, even organize events like a challenge to provide the best imputation methods, in a similar fashion to the M4 forecasting competition (https://robjhyndman.com/hyndsight/m4comp/).
+For example, this platform could collect datasets to benchmark imputation methods, which is currently not being done anywhere in the world.
+By having a community involved in this, we can then have useful discussion on the benchmarks and approaches to multiple imputation, even organize challenges to find the best imputation methods, perhaps in a similar fashion to the M4 forecasting competition (https://robjhyndman.com/hyndsight/m4comp/).

-Other ideas that we would like to consider are describing universal approaches to multiple imputation, other special types of missing value (other than NA like STATAs special missing values), altering messages in the base R to encourage other approaches than deleting missing observations by default, or at least indicating the risks, etc.
+In future work for this working group, we would like to discuss more ambitious work, that currently fall outside the charter of the R Consortium.
+For example, considering implementing other special types of missing value other than NA, such as STATAs special missing values; altering messages in base R to encourage other approaches than deleting missing observations by default, or at least indicate the risks, etc.

-Expected impact: Missing values handling is crucial for data analysis and an easy to use platform could allow users to give more values to their analyses.
+**Expected impact of this iniative.** Handling missing values is crucial for data analysis, and an easy to use platform provides immense value to the analysis of many users.

 ## Team